Letter: Conservatives espouse double standard

 To the editor:

 All of this as if there is no such thing as a straight agenda.
-The fact is, every day is Straight Pride Day, where the straight agenda is on parade, around the clock, right under out noses.
-But I don’t hear anyone complaining, which suggests it’s all really not about child protection, or child development, but rather good old fashioned American homophobia.
+The fact is, every day is Straight Pride Day, where the straight agenda is on parade, around the clock, right under our noses.
+But I don’t hear anyone complaining, which suggests it’s all really not about child protection, or child development, but rather good old-fashioned American homophobia.

+Can we talk about the straight agenda please?
+Let’s turn on the television.
+There’s a beauty contest, objectifying women in every possible way, sponsored by a man who brags about grabbing women by the genitals.
+He got elected president.
+There’s a strong man contest which encourages dangerous growth hormones to be more "masculine."

 BRUCE DEVEAU